 - North or north-westerly wall, 2 to 2.5 m above ground level; in multi storey buildings, in the upper half of the second floor

 - Not above windows, doors or vents

 - Not immediately below balconies or gutters

 - Never render over.

 Outside temperature sensor connection

-See page 27.
-2-core lead, up to 35 m long with 1.5 mm2 cross-section
+See page 28.
+2-core lead, length up to 35 m with a cross-section of 1.5 mm2

 Connecting the cylinder temperature sensor